josegarciav/josegarciav.github.io/_pages/cv.md

   * Duties included:
     * Collaborated on a promotion (pricing) optimization algorithm, improving key metrics like ROI, investment, and coverage across various promotional strategies (combos, stepped, among others).
       * This involved modeling demand elasticity with a log-log model (XGBoost), optimizing for a chosen metric with cubic splines, rank suggested order arrangements in combos, among other dynamic phases.
-    * Optimized ROI by 48% in A/B test promotional experiments in the market of Panama, over a period of 8 months.
+    * Optimized ROI by 48% in A/B test promotional experiments, over a period of 8 months.
     * Developed an algorithm targeting first-time purchasers, optimizing discount allocation and saving on budget.
     * Created an RCT module that automated user allocation into control and treatment groups and logged experiment metadata (promotion ID, allocation, blocking factors, timestamps) to a historical registry, reducing experiment design time by ~80%.
-    * Designed and implemented causal inference models (X-Learner, T-Learner, Synthetic DiD, DRLearner) to assess market innovation impacts (ATT, CATE), enabling trend identification at the blocking factor level.
+    * Implemented uplift and causal ML models (X-Learner, DR-Learner, Synthetic DiD) to measure market innovation effectiveness (ATT, CATE).

 * 2022-2023: Data Scientist, Product Recommendation
   * [Santa Cruz Bank](https://bsc.com.do)
   * Duties included:
-    * Optimized the product recommendation (NBA) feature pipeline from having less than 20 to over 50 variables, into a two-tower modeling (item-user embeddings) approach.
+    * Optimized the product recommendation (NBA) model architecture, enhancing feature engineering and embedding calculations, into a batch, two-tower modeling approach.
     * Enhanced customer segmentation by incorporating digital behavior clustering and psychographic profiling based on commerce data.
-    * Automated weekly client account reporting via a data pipeline job, boosting productivity 3x and eliminating manual data wrangling.
+    * Automated weekly client account reporting via a data pipeline job, boosting productivity 2x and eliminating manual data wrangling.
     * Applied NLP techniques (sentiment analysis, n-grams, entity classification) to extract insights from Salesforce CRM interaction data.